corben15/rcos-status-updates/fall_2018/week_08.md

 > In this section, you can write about what you accomplished in the previous week.

-Last week I got my environment and docker set file set up.
-Then I decided on what tasks I would take on.
-I am going to be working on the data pipeline and the database.

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions